When Marian Geist Became Aware of the Body-Golf Connection

 During her beginner stage, she was working in the fitness and health industries.
 She owned and operated a fitness facility and weight loss centers.
 Then after a serious athletic injury in 1986, Marian became interested in athletic injury prevention.
 She got trained and opened a trigger point manual therapy practice.
 She began helping golfers resolve pain and poor movement patterns.
 It soon became clear to her that improving the body could help golfers not only feel better but better their game.

-Her Goal is to Find and Address the Source(s) of Symptoms
+To Find and Address the Source(s) of Symptoms Is Her Intent

 Marian learned that every pain has a cause.
 Treating golfers with chronic pain required patience and persistence.
 Her goal was to identify the source of the pain and address it.
 The same has always been true about her golf instruction.
 She identifies the root causes of poor performance and helps golfers correct them.